 You can also read our media release about this project.

-Image (right): Penrith Mayor, Cr Ross Fowler OAM, with one of the new heat sensors installed across the LGA.
+Image (right): Cr Ross Fowler OAM with one of the heat sensors that was installed across the LGA.

 Image (banner): heat map of urban roof tops © S. Pfautsch